A FortiAnalyzer high availability (HA) cluster provides the following features:

 - Provide real-time redundancy in case a FortiAnalyzer primary unit fails.
 If the primary unit fails, another unit in the cluster is selected as the primary unit.
 See If the primary unit fails.

 - Synchronize logs and data securely among multiple FortiAnalyzer units.
 System and configuration settings applicable to HA are also synchronized.

 - Alleviate the load on the primary unit by using backup units for processes such as running reports.

 FortiManager high availability (HA) provides a solution for a key requirement of critical enterprise management and networking components: enhanced reliability.
 Understanding what’s required for FortiManager reliability begins with understanding what normal FortiManager operations are and how to make sure normal operations continue if a FortiManager unit fails.

 Most of the FortiManager operations involve storing FortiManager and FortiGate configuration and related information in the FortiManager database on the FortiManager unit hard disk.
 A key way to enhance reliability of FortiManager is to protect the data in the FortiManager database from being lost if the FortiManager unit fails.
 This can be achieved by dynamically backing up FortiManager database changes to one or more backup FortiManager units.
 Then, if the operating FortiManager unit fails, a backup FortiManager unit can take the place of the failed unit.

-A FortiAnalyzer HA cluster can have a maximum of five units: one primary or master unit with up to four backup or slave units.
+A FortiAnalyzer HA cluster can have a maximum of five units: one primary unit with up to four backup or secondary units.
 All units in the cluster must be of the same FortiAnalyzer series.
 All units are visible on the network.